evkx/evkx.github.io/content/models/mercedes/eqe_suv/eqe_350plus_suv/_index.md

 ## Drivetrain

 Mercedes-EQ EQE 350+ SUV has a rear-wheel drive system supported by one motor on the rear axle.
-The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+### Suspension

 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 154 mm, and the maximum is 204 mm.